Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 ### 2. Nearest-Neighbor Propensity Score Matching, with Propensity Score estimated with Logistic Regression:
 Greedy nearest neighbor is a version of the algorithm that works by choosing a treatment group member and then choosing a control group member that is the closest match.
 It works as follows:

-  1. randomly order the treated and untreated individuals
+  1. Randomly order the treated and untreated individuals
-  2. select the first treated individual *i* and find the untreated individual *j* with closest propensity score.
+  2. Select the first treated individual *i* and find the untreated individual *j* with closest propensity score.
-  3. if matching without replacement, remove *j* from the pool.
+  3. If matching without replacement, remove *j* from the pool.
   4. Repeat the above process until matches are found for all participants.

 There are some important parameter to consider:

-* with or with our replacement: with replacement an untreated individual can be used more than once as a match, whereas in the latter case it is considered only once.
+* with or without replacement: with replacement an untreated individual can be used more than once as a match, whereas in the latter case it is considered only once.
 * one-to-one or one-to-k: in first case each treated is matched to a single control whereas in the latter case each treated is matched to K controls.
 * Caliper matching: a maximum caliper distance is set for the matches.
 A caliper distance is the absolute difference in propensity scores for the matches.
 As a maximum value is being set, this may result in some participants not being matched \(Rosembaum and Rubin \(1985\) [60] suggest a caliper of .25 standard deviations\).